HeiningaVE/HeiningaVE.github.io/aboutme.md

 ### Research interests/ Expertise:

-- Mood and mood disorders in daily life
+- Deficits, distress, and disorders in daily life
-- Temporal dynamics of positive emotion
+- Experience Sampling Methods (ESM)
-- Anhedonia (pleasure loss)
+- Depression, and in particular the core symptom anhedonia (pleasure loss)

 Currently, I am a postdoctoral research fellow in the at the University of Leuven, Belgium.
 As part of the research group Quantitative Psychology and Individual Differences, I investigate anhedonia.
 Anhedonia is the loss of pleasure or interest in things that were previously found pleasurable, and a not yet fully understood core symptom of Major Depressive Disorder (MDD).